fmxsh/mdtoc.nvim/README.md

 Why?
 I need visible overview of toc of large markdown files.

+> [!NOTE]
+> This supports not just markdown, but anything _Tree-sitter_ can parse.

+> [!NOTE]
+> Unrelated AI-features have been included.
+Not nice code practice.
+It's all experimental.

 Creates a table of contents (toc) for markdown content **or any other format supported by Treesitter** (but you have to write the parser directives for it).

 The content is sent to a buf_id, which you create yourself (thus I made a plugin for it, [fixedspace.nvim](https://github.com/fmxsh/fixedspace.nvim)).